georchestra/georchestra/docs/admin_guide/styling.en.md

 You can check `georchestra/docker` or `georchestra/ansible` repos to have a glimpse of how we can do it.

 Datahub comes with his own configuration and can be found in the datadir : [default.toml]https://github.com/georchestra/datadir/blob/master/datahub/conf/default.toml

+### Geoserver

+Geoserver may have CSP enabled and so we can't use @import statement in css file.
+For details, please see PR: https://github.com/georchestra/geoserver/pull/43